Jeronics/CBR-system/README.md

     :type  case: Case
     :param case: New case to your CBR, with an unknown solution.

-    :type  sim: callable
+    :type  similarity_function: callable
-    :param sim: Similarity function which takes as an argument two cases and returns an float between 0 and 1.
+    :param similarity_function: Similarity function which takes as an argument two cases and returns a float number between 0 and 1.
                 Where 0 means the two cases are dissimilar and 1 means that the two cases are equal or vary similar.